 Steam Box and Steam Controller UK release date, UK price, specs

-UPDATE: Valve announced in late May 2014 that its Steam Controller and all upcoming Steam Machines are delayed until 2015, rather than releasing at the tail end of 2014.
+UPDATE: Valve announced in late May 2014 that its Steam Controller and all upcoming Steam Machines are delayed until '2015', rather than releasing at the tail end of 2014.
+Now at the beginning of 2015 there is little further information.

 "Obviously we're just as eager as you are to get a Steam Machine in your hands.
 But our number one priority is making sure that when you do, you'll be getting the best gaming experience possible.
 We hope you'll be patient with us while we get there," wrote Valve employee Eric Hope on the Steam Universe forum.